-Myanmar court to review detention of AP, other journalists
+AP journalist, other media workers return to Myanmar court

-YANGON, Myanmar (AP) - A court in Myanmar is holding hearings Wednesday on whether to continue detaining Associated Press journalist Thein Zaw and several other local members of the media who have been charged under a public order law that could see them imprisoned for up to three years.
+YANGON, Myanmar (AP) - Associated Press journalist Thein Zaw and several other members of the media who have been charged under a public order law while covering anti-coup protests in Myanmar are returning to court Wednesday.

 It is the second round of hearings for the journalists, who were arrested on Feb.
-27 while covering protests against last month’s coup.
+27 and face up to three years behind bars.
 Thein Zaw’s lawyer, Tin Zar Oo, said after the first hearing on March 12 that she might be able to submit an application for bail on Wednesday.

 About 40 members of the media have been detained since the coup, and roughly half of them remain in custody, according to Myanmar’s Assistance Association for Political Prisoners.
 Seven, including Thein Zaw, were arrested on Feb.
 27.